-Once I got a HF rig for my apartment (a Century 21 CW-only HF rig which puts out ~30 watts, pictured below), I started making contacts and getting QSL cards myself, so I wanted to send some nice ones in return.
+Once I got a HF rig for my apartment (a Century 21 CW-only HF rig which puts out ~30 watts), I started making contacts and getting QSL cards myself, so I wanted to send some nice ones in return.
 Being a poor college student (and a graduate student at that), I was extremely cash-limited, and didn’t want to sit around for weeks while my cards were professionally printed.
-I wanted a fast solution.
-This post describes how I created amazingly cool QSL cards in a few hours, and for less than $0.25 each!
+This post describes how I created nice looking QSL cards in a few hours, for less than $0.25 each!

-Step 1: Design the cards with PERFECT dimensions.
-Here’s the deal.
+Step 1: Design the cards with the correct dimensions.
 The most cost-effective way to print nice digital images is my local Target (a store with a 1-hr photo lab which accepts JPEGs as the image source for $0.20 cents a picture), but the snag was that they only print 4” x 6”.
 QSL cards need to be 3.5” by 5.25”.
 I used Inkscape to create an image exactly 4” by 6”, and inside of it I drew a border 3.5” by 5.25”.
 Everything outside that border I made black.
-I designed my QSL card INSIDE that border, such that when the images would be printed I could trim-off the black border and have a perfect 3.5” by 5.25” QSL card.
+I designed my QSL card inside that border, such that when the images would be printed I could trim-off the black border and have a perfect 3.5” by 5.25” QSL card.

 Step 2: Print the reverse side on full-size label paper.
 All I needed was some framed boxes for QSL information, so I quickly sketched up the design in Inkscape and saved it in the same format as before (4” by 6”).
 I left a LOT of white space around the edges so it’s very forgiving down the line.
 I then printed the design on full-page label paper (full-sheet stickers, available at most office stores cheaply in the printer paper section), placing 4 “backs” per page.

 Here’s what the adhesive paper looked like after printing: